Rayyan9477/Machine-Learning-Driven-Backorder-Prediction-System/README.md

-# Title: Advanced Machine Learning-Driven Backorder Prediction System
+# Title: Machine Learning-Driven Backorder Prediction System

 Experience a state-of-the-art Django web application designed to predict product backorders with exceptional accuracy.
 This platform leverages advanced machine learning techniques, incorporating pre-trained Random Forest Classifier, Decision Tree, and LGBM models.
 By analyzing critical features such as product availability and lead time, it ensures precise and reliable backorder predictions, showcasing cutting-edge expertise in data science and machine learning.